NVIDIA/spark-rapids/datagen/ScaleTest.md

 The Scale Test suite is composed by 2 parts: data generation tool and test query sets.

-For the data generation tool, it leverages the bid data generation library code to produce large scale data.
+For the data generation tool, it leverages the big data generation library code to produce large scale data.
 We defined several tables in the tool and put the schema at the [table schema](#table-schema) section.